US Virgin Islands Pet Passport & Import Regulations

 Entering US Virgin Islands by Air

-Cyril E. King Airport in Charlotte Amalie, St. Thomas is the approved entry to the US Virgin Islands.
+Cyril E. King Airport in Charlotte Amalie, St. Thomas is one approved entry point to the US Virgin Islands.
+Henry E. Rohlsen Airport in St. Croix is also an approved entry point.
 Pets can enter in the cabin, as checked baggage or air cargo.

 Whenever you travel to a foreign country like the US Virgin Islands, it is always advisable to carry some form of identification indicating ownership of your pet.